luke-dixon/aoc/README.md

 # My AOC solutions

-All of these are ugly and bad.
-Don't look at them please.

 These are my solutions for [Advent of Code](https://adventofcode.com/)

 For the first commit for each solution it is as close to what got me the solution as I have.
-Some of them I just played around inside the Python interpreter, so those ones are especially ugly.
+Some of them I just played around inside the Python interpreter, so those ones are especially ugly :)

 ## 2019